-With Project codes, you can add unique identifiers to your projects that can be used across your organization.
-Project codes can be used for tracking job numbers, project numbers, or any other ID you use to identify your projects.
+With project codes, you can add unique identifiers to your projects that can be used across your organization.
+Project codes can be used to track job numbers, project numbers, or any other ID you use to identify your projects.

 Project code settings

-The Account Owner and the Admins can enable Project codes for your team in the Clients & Project codes tab within the Team settings.
+The Account Owner and the Admins can enable project codes for your team in Team settings > Projects > Project codes.

-Once your team has enabled Project codes, you can add a project code to any project in the Info section in the project side panel.
-Any team member with edit rights for the project can add a project code, and emojis and special characters are supported.
+Once your team has enabled project codes, you can add a project code to any project in the Info section of the project side panel.
+Any team member with edit rights for the project can add a project code.
+Emojis and special characters are supported.

 Hover over any allocation on the Schedule or Project plan, and you’ll see the project code appear in the tooltip.

-The project code will also appear in the project details on the Project plan.
+The project code is also displayed in the project details on the Project plan and Project view.

 On the Projects report, project codes appear in a separate column in the table data.

-When you export the table data from the Projects report, the Project code will be displayed as a separate column in the export.
+When you export the table data from the project report, the project codes are included in a separate column of the export.

 Additional notes